BYU-Hydroinformatics/baseflow/docs/instructions.md

 - **Advanced Features**: Demonstrations of advanced features and customization options available in the baseflow package.
 - **Visualization**: Techniques for visualizing the results of baseflow separation using popular Python libraries such as Matplotlib.

-🔥 You can access the Colab notebook here: ⬇️
+🔥 You can access the Separation Colab notebook here: ⬇️
 <div class="colab-button">
     <a href="https://colab.research.google.com/drive/1xIAehOBByoT6phODrLNnME-u3S5A_DaF?usp=sharing" target="_blank">
         <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open in Colab"/>